For librarians

 • The barcode (assign one automatically if the copy doesn’t have a label yet).

 • The call number and shelf location, so readers and stocktake know where it lives.
+Shelf location suggests the shelves you already use as you type, so they stay consistent.
+Type a new one and it joins the list.

 • A condition note.